 Yellowstone National Park is a natural environment with free-roaming wildlife.
 Pets are particularly at risk of being injured by park wildlife.
 For your pet’s safety and the safety of all the park’s wildlife, you need to keep your pet leashed or restrained at all times and not left unattended.
 Your pet may not be more than 100 feet from established roads and parking areas.
 Pets are not allowed on trails, boardwalks, or in the backcountry.

-Service animals used for the sole purpose of aiding a person with a disability are permitted in all accomodations, but should be clearly marked as a working animal.
+Service animals used for the sole purpose of aiding a person with a disability are permitted in all accommodations but should be clearly marked as a working animal.
 No pet fees are assessed for service animals.
 Pets whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA.

 Pets are not allowed in hotel rooms and public areas.
-In cabin units, quiet and housebroken dogs and cats are allowed.
+In designated cabin units, quiet and housebroken dogs and cats are allowed.
 No other pets are allowed in cabin units.